MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-data-level-auditing.md

 > - **Decide how long to retain Log Analytics data:** Determine whether there's a need to set a longer retention period than the 30-day default.
 > - **Clarify the process for requesting new Log Analytics workspace:** Collaborate with your Azure administrator to clarify how requests for a new Log Analytics resource should be submitted by Power BI workspace administrators.
 > - **Decide how security will work:** Collaborate with your Azure administrator to decide whether it's more feasible for a Power BI workspace administrator to be granted rights to an Azure Log Analytics workspace, or for a Azure administrator to be granted rights to a Power BI workspace.
 As you make this security decision, consider your plan to connect and disconnect workspaces regularly (for cost optimization).
 > - **Decide how to organize the target Log Analytics workspaces:** Consider how many Azure Log Analytics workspaces will be appropriate to organize the data from one or more Power BI workspaces.
-Align this decision with your security decisions for who may access the log data.
+Align this decision with your security decisions for who can access the log data.
 > - **Decide which workspace administrators are allowed to connect:** Determine which groups of workspace administrators can connect a Power BI workspace to a Log Analytics workspace.
 Set the _Azure Log Analytics connection for workspace administrators_ tenant setting to align with this decision.
 > - **Create the Azure Log Analytics resource:** Collaborate with your Azure administrator to create each Log Analytics workspace.
 Verify and update the permissions that are assigned in Azure to ensure that the Power BI configuration can occur without any issues.
 Validate that the data stored in Azure is in the correct geographic region.
 > - **Set the Log Analytics connection for each Power BI workspace:** Collaborate with your Power BI workspace administrators to set up the connection to Log Analytics for each Power BI workspace.
 Verify that the log data is flowing correctly to the Log Analytics workspace.